 A course & fee statement is available for you to view your semester billing and financial aid details on my.tiu.edu under Student Finances.
 If you have questions regarding your account balance, please contact Trinity Central at (847) 317-4200 or [email protected].

 Other helpful bill payment information:

-Online Payment Form: To pay your bill online, you may use this online form.
+Online Payment Form: To pay your bill online by credit card, you may use this online form.

-Credit Card Convenience Fee: Trinity will no longer cover the required credit card processing fee for payments made at the University.
-All payments made with a credit card will require a nonrefundable convenience fee of 2.75% per each transaction (4.25% for International non-U.S. credit cards).
+Credit Card Convenience Fee: All payments made with a credit card will require a nonrefundable convenience fee of 2.75% per each transaction (4.25% for International non-U.S. credit cards).
 There is no fee for check, eCheck, or cash payments made to your Student account or Rent account.
 Payment may continue to be made by visiting Trinity Central located in the Petersen Wing of McLennan.
 Any check payments may be submitted at Trinity Central or mailed directly to our office: Trinity International University, ATTN: Trinity Central, 2065 Half Day Road, Deerfield, IL 60015.
 Please include your student ID# on the memo line of a check and specify if the payment is to be applied to your Student account.

 TAPP Due Dates